Next Lesson - Gene Expression

 The above pedigree chart shows that males and females are unequally affected.
 Every affected male must have at least a carrier mother.
 Every affected female must have an affected father and a carrier (or affected) mother.

 X-linked dominant diseases affect hemizygous males and heterozygous females.
 A heterozygous female has a 50% chance of having affected offspring, whereas an affected male cannot give the trait to his sons but will give it to all his daughters.
-X-linked dominant diseases are very rare.
-An example is incontientia pigmenti, a progressive dermatological disorder affecting the skin, hair, teeth, and central nervous system.
+X-linked dominant diseases are uncommon compared with autosomal inheritance patterns.
+An example is incontinentia pigmenti, a progressive dermatological disorder affecting the skin, hair, teeth, and central nervous system.

 Exam tip: X linked conditions are extremely rare.
 Therefore, although it is important to be familiar with their inheritance pattern, when faced with analysing a pedigree try to see if more common inheritance patterns (see above) fit before reaching for rarer patterns.